 - citrus blossoms: a mild sweet citrus flavour which works in both sweet and savoury dishes.

-- dandelion: sweet, good raw or cooked.
+- dandelion: sweet, good raw or cooked, and it makes a fantastic subtle tea.

 - elderberry: great for drinks and syrups, and baking.
 Also good with fish.